jcolag/entropy-arbitrage/2020-03-02-bicker-clean.md

 The next step down the automated testing path is to dig into the important questions that led me to dismiss these test harnesses decades ago:

 First, how do we validate our tests?
-We can't very well write tests for our tests, because that's the [ouroboros](https://en.wikipedia.org/wiki/Ouroboros) of testing with no escape, and *that* can't be right.
+We can't very well write tests for our tests, because that's the {% wiki Ouroboros|ouroboros|en %} of testing with no escape, and *that* can't be right.

 Second, how can we be sure that we have sufficient testing?
 I assume there's some sort of "code coverage" tools for some systems, but as an example, look back at the first test I wrote up a bunch of paragraphs.